lexnederbragt/INF-BIOx121/index.md

 Course days are from 9:00 to 16:00 (teachers may stay longer if requested), some lectures, mostly hands-on exercises.
 All materials for lectures and practicals will be linked from the schedule below.

-NOTE The schedule below is tentative, and may be changed prior to the course.
+The schedule links to the webpages with the material taught (these links are added as the course progresses).

 <table border="1">
 <thead>